Country Wales here we come!

 We have selected a place to stay and it is about 1 hour from Saint Davids and so we journey on.
 We are the only guests and it is lovely and clean and warm.
 It is in Lawrenny and it is slightly inland.

-We hear music playing so hop in the car and end up at a Cider Festival.
+We hear music playing and so we hop into the car and end up at a Cider Festival.
 This is interesting as it is at a Yacht Club and also at the side of the pub.
 We feel a bit like we gatecrashed a party.
-No-one talks to us and I drink my warm cider and we have a dance and we head off to make our dinner back where we are staying.
+No-one talks to us and I drink my warm cider.
+We have a dance and head off to make our dinner back where we are staying.

 As soon as we get back the rain comes down, and we are glad we have the place to ourselves and it is snug and warm.